marosige/adbutil/README.md

 - 📦 Manage installed packages: launch, uninstall, clear data, and more
 - 🔐 Store and inject saved credentials into apps
+- 📝 Paste strings into apps from your saved list
 - 🎯 Toggle layout bounds for debugging UI
 - 🌐 Set or check proxy settings on the device
 - 📸 Toggle Android’s demo mode (perfect for screenshots)